 - Diabetes.
 Early research shows that taking a combination of quercetin, myricetin, and chlorogenic acid helps to lower blood sugar in people with diabetes who are not taking antidiabetes drugs.
 Taking the same combination also seems to benefit people with diabetes who are already taking metformin.

-- Exercise-induced respiratory infections.
+- Airway infections caused by exercise.
 Early research shows that taking quercetin may reduce the chance for upper respiratory infections after heavy exercise.

 - High cholesterol.
 Short-term use of quercetin does not appear to lower "bad cholesterol" (low-density lipoprotein (LDL) cholesterol) or total cholesterol, or to raise "good cholesterol" (high-density lipoprotein (HDL) cholesterol).
 But most of the studies conducted have been small and included people without high cholesterol.
 It's unclear if quercetin would show benefit in only people with high cholesterol.